KippAD/portfolio-project-2/TESTING.md

 ## Validator Tests

-### W3C Validator (HTML)
+### **HTML W3C Validator**
 ---
 The HTML of the Capitals of the World Quiz was tested using [**W3C HTML Validator**](https://validator.w3.org/).

 <p  align="center"><img  src="assets/readme-images/html-errors.png" alt="Errors and warnings returned by the html w3c validator" width="50%"></p>

-**Index.html** - The validator returned four issues when checking the index.html page.
-Three of which were caused by an unclosed div tag.
+**Index.html** - The validator returned four issues when checking the index.html page, three of which were caused by an unclosed div tag.
 All issues were resolved by closing the element, with the only exception being an empty heading warning - this heading is intentionally empty so the warning was ignored.

 **Other HTML** - All html inserted into the document throughout the application was also tested: